Forensic materials engineering: Ceramics and glasses

-Hard products like ceramic pottery and glass windscreens can be studied using the same SEM methods used for metals, especially ESEM conducted at low vacuum.
+Hard products like ceramic pottery and glass windscreens can be studied using the same SEM methods used for metals, especially an environmental scanning electron microscope (ESEM) conducted at low vacuum.
 Fracture surfaces are especially valuable sources of information because surface features like hachures can enable the origin or origins of the cracks to be found.
 Analysis of the surface features is carried out using fractography.

 The position of the origin can then be matched with likely loads on the product to show how an accident occurred, for example.
 Inspection of bullet holes can often show the direction of travel and energy of the impact, and the way common glass products like bottles can be analysed to show whether deliberately or accidentally broken in a crime or accident.
 Defects such as foreign particles will often occur near or at the origin of the critical crack, and can be readily identified by ESEM.

 Polymers and composites

 Thermoplastics, thermosets, and composites can be analyzed using FTIR and UV spectroscopy as well as NMR and ESEM.
 Failed samples can either be dissolved in a suitable solvent and examined directly (UV, IR and NMR spectroscopy) or as a thin film cast from solvent or cut using microtomy from the solid product.
 The slicing method is preferable since there are no complications from solvent absorption, and the integrity of the sample is partly preserved.
 Fractured products can be examined using fractography, an especially useful method for all fractured components using macrophotography and optical microscopy.

 Although polymers usually possess quite different properties to metals and ceramics, they are just as susceptible to failure from mechanical overload, fatigue and stress corrosion cracking if products are poorly designed or manufactured.
 Many plastics are susceptible to attack by active chemicals like chlorine, present at low levels in potable water supplies, especially if the injection mouldings are faulty.

 ESEM is especially useful for providing elemental analysis from viewed parts of the sample being investigated.
 It is effectively a technique of microanalysis and valuable for examination of trace evidence.
 On the other hand, colour rendition is absent, and there is no information provided about the way in which those elements are bonded to one another.
 Specimens will be exposed to a vacuum, so any volatiles may be removed, and surfaces may be contaminated by substances used to attach the sample to the mount.